Who Should Read This Book

 The subsequent chapters discuss anchors, the availability heuristic, and how to answer difficult questions by substituting them with easier ones for which the answer is readily available in memory.

-What I found truly fascinating about this book, in general, was the wealth of experiments that it provides to back up and illustrate the concepts it tries to explain.
+What I found truly fascinating about this book, in general, was the wealth of experiments it provides to back up and illustrate the concepts it tries to explain.
 These experiments are majorly quite simple and easy to grasp.

 - Part 3: Overconfidence

 In Part 3 of Thinking Fast and Slow, Kahneman discusses the issue of Overconfidence in six chapters.
-Overconfidence is a ubiquitous phenomenon that we display in our decisions, judgements, the stories we make, and the arguments we put forward to explain past events.
+Overconfidence is a ubiquitous phenomenon we display in our decisions, judgements, the stories we make, and the arguments we put forward to explain past events.

 The author colourfully describes the situations where we display Overconfidence before explaining all the reasons behind it.